-The vxdmpadm list dmpnode command displays the detail information of a DMP node.
-The information includes the enclosure name, LUN serial number, port id information, device attributes, etc.
+The vxdmpadm list dmpnode command displays the detail information of a Dynamic Multi-Pathing (DMP) node.
+The information includes the enclosure name, LUN serial number, port id information, device attributes, and so on.

 The following command displays the consolidated information for all of the DMP nodes in the system: